 The last step to ensure a technology will appropriately engage the learner is to model how the technology works and communicate expectations for its use.
 For example, imagine asking students to use Flipgrid to create a video self-introduction for an exchange student who will arrive next month.
 In this instance (presentational communication), technology serves as a vehicle in support of production, in contrast to the previous example, where one technology provides access to authentic content and another is used for student output (interpretive, interpersonal, and presentational communication).
 In both examples, teachers must first demonstrate and/or provide a model of how the technology works.
 Don’t assume that all learners will inherently know how to use the technology the first time you introduce it.

 Engaging learners through technology or any other strategy requires thoughtful planning.
 This includes knowing your learners, i.e., how they learn and what excites them about learning.
 Keep in mind that engagement occurs along a continuum, ranging from the highly engaged learner who embraces their responsibility to learn the language for themselves to the rebellious learner who doesn’t care about learning and may even provide resistance to your efforts (Schlechty, 2011).
 We have the opportunity to engage learners both inside and outside of the classroom.
 Whether technology is involved or not, don’t miss out on an opportunity to engage them in ways that promote ownership of their efforts as language learners.

 By Bobby Hobgood

-Watch the recoding of Bobby Hobgood’s webinar, Preventing Disengagement in Language Learning.
+Watch the recording of Bobby Hobgood’s webinar, Preventing Disengagement in Language Learning.